-- When using sharp instruments near the implant, take care to avoid nicking or damaging the case, insulation, or electrode lead - Ionising radiation therapy can cause damage to the implant.
+- When using sharp instruments near the implant, take care to avoid nicking or damaging the case, insulation, electrode lead, exposed magnet cassette cover or non-magnetic cassette cover. - Ionising radiation therapy can cause damage to the implant.
 Do not use ionising radiation therapy directly over the implant.